hmans/slodown/README.md

 ### development

+- Feature: Block-level images are now rendered as a complete `<figure>` structure (with optional `<figcaption>`.)
+- Change: The Slodown sanitizer now allows `<figure>` and `<figcaption>` tags by default.
-- Changed: The Slowdown sanitizer was stripping HTML of table tags.
+- Change: The Slodown sanitizer was stripping HTML of table tags.
 Tables are harmless, so they're not being stripped any longer.

 ### 0.3.0 (2016-02-22)